-As part of its continued push into the AI (Artificial Intelligence) sector, Google has just exposed that it has acquired a new deep learning startup.
+As part of its continued push into the AI (Artificial Intelligence) sector, Google has just exposed that it has acquired a new deep learning Google AI startup.
 The India based Halli Labs the latest addition to Google’s Next Billion Users team, joining the world-leading tech company less than two months after the startup’s first public appearance.
 The young company has described its mission announcement at Google as “to help get more technology and information into more people’s hands across the world.”
 Halli announced the news itself in a concise post on Medium, and Caesar Sengupta, a VP at Google, confirmed the purchase shortly subsequently on Twitter.

 — Caesar Sengupta (@caesars) July 12, 2017